canonical/kafka-k8s-operator/docs/tutorial/integrate-with-client-applications.md

 ## Produce/consume messages

 We will now use the username and password to produce some messages to Apache Kafka.
-To do so, we will first deploy the Apache Kafka Test App (available [here](https://charmhub.io/kafka-test-app)): a test charm that also bundles some Python scripts to push data to Apache Kafka, e.g.:
+To do so, we will first deploy the [Apache Kafka Test App](https://charmhub.io/kafka-test-app): a test charm that also bundles some Python scripts to push data to Apache Kafka, e.g.:

 ```shell
 juju deploy kafka-test-app -n1 --channel edge